-How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances
+How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances - E!
+Online

 "He was always trying to be the best dad and has never failed to make me feel like his family is the most important thing to him," she continued, "and [going through that] is how we've become so strong together."

+Even if that meant his work would take the slightest of hits.
+"There's times when I've thought, 'Wow, because having kids is more important to me, some of my roles have suffered,'" the Extraction star recently admitted in GQ Australia.
+"There's definitely a couple of films I could've put way more energy into but I was like, 'No, I'd rather be with my kids.'"

-There are other secrets of course, like the playful banter they able to employ with each other.
+There are other secrets of course, like the playful banter they're able to employ with each other.
 As he was joking that his distinction of People's 2014 Sexiest Man Alive should get him out of diaper and dishwashing duty for a few weeks ("I'm above that.
-I've made it now,") she was quick to remind him of who he was dealing with.
+I've made it now"), she was quick to remind him of who he was dealing with.

 "Of course I think he's beautiful and fit, but I will never tell him that because he will get too, how do you say, 'cocky'?" she explained to Women's Health UK the following year.
 "He'll be like, 'What do you think of that?'
 And I'll say, 'Well, I've been the sexiest woman in Spain for a lot of years.'
 It's all just a joke, though."
 (It's also clearly a factoid that hasn't gone unnoticed, Hemsworth being an avid appreciator of his wife's equally sculpted shape.)

 When it comes to the requisite date nights, they go beyond the standard dinner-and-a-movie, frequenting a cinema in London that allows them to enjoy films with a side of wine and a restaurant that employs an adventurous approach to eating.
-As its name would suggest, Dans Le Noir (French for in the dark) serves up meals to guests in pitch blackness.
+As its name would suggest, Dans Le Noir (French for "in the dark") serves up meals to guests in pitch blackness.

-"It was fun because it was hard to find your food on the plate, and put it in your mouth and guess what we were eating," she shared on her now-shuttered blog.
+"It was fun because it was hard to find your food on the plate, and put it in your mouth and guess what we were eating," Pataky shared on her now-shuttered blog.
 "Chris and I bet that we knew exactly what we were eating, but when we left and they showed us the menu, we were really surprised because we hadn't even managed to guess half of it!"

 And should they require an extra dose of inspiration, they need only turn to the elder Hemsworths, a shining beacon of marriage success for several decades running.

 "My mum tells this story about when she was younger and had been married to my dad for years.
-He'd write her an articulate and detailed letter and she said, 'I remember thinking, oh, wow he loves me, which is so stupid, because I knew he loved me'," he shared with GQ.
+He'd write her an articulate and detailed letter and she said, 'I remember thinking, oh, wow he loves me, which is so stupid, because I knew he loved me,'" Hemsworth shared with GQ.
 "But when it was said with that much depth, it struck a different chord."

-He's not as skilled with the written word, he admitted, but no less effusive.
+He's not as skilled with the written word, he admitted, but is no less effusive.
 "There's no shortage of how much I tell her I love her.
 But I guess there's no detail in it, why or how," he allowed.

-Still, his wife has few complains.
-"I think our years together have been great," she told Vogue.
+Still, his wife has few complaints.
+(Well, save for his frequent lack of clothing and tendency to lose track of time while surfing.)
+"I think our years together have been great," Pataky told Vogue.
 "Every marriage has ups and downs—it's constant work to be in a successful marriage and stay together forever."
 But when your love feels destined, your coupling written in the stars (or at least inked on your arm), well, then, it's worth the effort.